ajprabhu09/ajprabhu09.github.io/index.markdown

 2. Distributed Systems
 3. Machine Learning

-Im currently looking for Summer 2023 internship so if you have opening please contact me on
+I'm currently looking for Summer 2023 internship so if you have opening please contact me on

-amprabhu@andrew.cmu.edu/ajinkyaprabhu97@gmail.com
+<amprabhu@andrew.cmu.edu> / <ajinkyaprabhu97@gmail.com>